21ryano/21ryano/README.md

 ## About Me
 - 🎓 Currently taking Introduction to Data Science
   - 🌱 Learning Python, pandas, and data visualization
 - 🌍Previously Studied abroad in Oman
 - 📚 Pursuing Law School in the future
 - ⚽ I enjoy running and competing in team sports
-- 📫 How to reach me: roester2@nd.edu
+- 📫 You can reach me at: roester2@nd.edu

 ## 🛠️ Technical Skills